 MIT MBAn | Career opportunities

-Consulting was the most popular industry, hiring 43% of graduates, followed by technology (31%), while finance, pharmaceuticals & healthcare, and retail and consumer goods each hired a further 9% of the class.
+Technology was the most popular industry, with tech companies hiring 41% of graduates, followed by consulting (30%) and finance (11%).
+Pharmaceuticals & healthcare, and retail and consumer goods each hired a further 5% of the class.

-Top employers include big tech firms like Apple and Google, consulting firms McKinsey and BCG, and exciting startup unicorns like Grubhub, SeatGeek, and Lyft.
+Top employers include big tech firms like Amazon, Meta, and TikTok (Bytedance), consulting firms McKinsey & Co. and Boston Consulting Group, and pharmaceutical giants including Sanofi and Pfizer.

 For those looking to stay and work in the US, the MBAn has particular advantages.
 The MBAn is a STEM-designated program, meaning international graduates are granted a two-year extension to their one-year optional practical training (OPT) allowing them to stay in the US to work without an H-1B work visa.

-100% of MIT MBAn students seeking US roles were successful in their applications.
+98% of MIT MBAn students seeking roles landed roles based in the US.

 Given MIT’s reputation for science and technology, as well as Sloan’s status as a high-ranking business school, employers are sure to favor MIT MBAn graduates.

-While the program is costly for a one-year masters, the tuition contribution by Capstone companies, as well as the work experience the project provides, ensures both a significant subsidy and return on investment.
+While the program is costly for a one-year master’s, the tuition contribution by Capstone companies, as well as the work experience the project provides, ensures both a significant subsidy and strong return on investment.

-Moreover, the MBAn’s STEM-designation is a huge asset to international students looking for work in the US.
+The MBAn’s STEM-designation is also a huge asset for international students looking for work in the US.
 Companies are often put off hiring students who can only stay one year after graduation, so a three year OPT extension is a bonus.